 Real Estate Market Recovery

-As our real estate market moves slowly to a thorough recovery, we can see the housing crisis is indeed behind us.
-The values of homes are up in San Diego.Sales of homes are up, and foreclosures and short sales are at the lowest point in the past years.
-In 2018 we saw the market continuing to strengthen.
-One thing that will slow the market up, though—is the shortage of inventory.
+As our real estate market moves slowly toward a thorough recovery, we can see that the housing crisis is indeed behind us.
+The values of homes are up in San Diego.Home sales are up, and foreclosures and short sales are at their lowest levels in recent years.
+In 2018, we saw the market continuing to strengthen.
+One thing that will slow the market up, though, is the shortage of inventory.
 During the summer, we typically see a buyer demand.
-However, the demand is stronger than the supply with the low inventory.
+However, demand is higher than supply due to low inventory.

 Industry Experts Express Their Thoughts On The Subject